- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Avoid scratching or rubbing the wound or removing scabs.

 - Eat citrus fruits, green leafy vegetables, whole grains, meat, fish, and eggs.
-They contain vitamins and minerals that help promote wound healing.
+They contain protein, vitamins, and minerals that help promote wound healing.

 What caregivers can do

-- Help clean wounds or change dressings if the patient is unable to do it for themselves.
+- Help clean wounds or change dressings if the patient can’t do it alone.
 If you can, wear a fresh pair of disposable plastic gloves each time you clean the area and put on a new dressing.
 Wash your hands before and after changing a dressing, even if you wear gloves.

-- Be sure the patient has enough supplies to change the dressing as often as you were instructed.
+- Be sure the patient has enough supplies to change the dressing as often as instructed.